ArchHem/julia_deeper_magic/README.md

 For actual implementation, we need an efficient way of representing the gradual contraction of the graph, known a 'union-find' datastructure, which was provided by `DataStructures.jl`.
 Union-find datastructures provide efficient ways of taking the union between disjoint sets and keeping track of which element belong in which sets (most notably, they allow for extremely slowly-scaling time complexity for finding elements).

+A toy implemnetation can be found `karger_algo.jl` file.
+Interestingly, the 'kernel' function I came up after toying with the `DisJointSet` datatstructure very closely resembles the `Graphs.jl` implementation (which uses superior control flow but functionally is _very_ similar).